 In July 2008 Professor Margaret Alston was appointed to lead the Social Work Department.
 After several years at Charles Sturt University she brought significant experience in Distance Education and Social Work education and a strong research focus on gender.

-Profession Alston has now stepped down from Head of Department in mid-2017, and Associated Professor Philip Mendes is currently acting Head of Department pending appointment of a new ongoing Head.
+Professor Alston stepped down as Head of Department in mid-2017, and Associate Professor Philip Mendes is currently acting Head of Department pending appointment of a new ongoing Head.